Matrix-LoL-Group/Rules/README.md

 - Team names can be absurd, like "Milk Drinkers" etc. The team must have a unique name.
 Team name can be anything you want as long it doesnt break our rules, see Rule 1.2: Name conformity.

 - The Team name and Team Tag can be in other alphabets than latin and they can include numbers and signs.

+- The Team name can be changed at any point before the playoffs start, as long as they meet the name requirements.

 #### **2.3.2 Team Logo**